ClinicalGraphics/keyring-pybridge/README.md

 #### Example: keycmd installation

+If you're using pyenv, you should first `pyenv activate keycmd`, before running the next command.
+Don't forget to `pyenv deactivate` when you're done.

 Assuming you've installed keycmd globally, just `pip install keyring-pybridge` should be sufficient.

-If you're using pyenv, you should first `pyenv activate keycmd`, before running `pip`.
-Don't forget to `pyenv deactivate` when you're done.

 Now you can use keycmd in WSL with Windows Credential Manager! 🏎️